innate2adaptive/Decombinator-Tools/README.md

 python DCRtoGeneName.py -in path/to/input_alpha_file.n12.gz
 ```

-If chain name is not present in the input file name, it should be supplied by the user, e.g. :
+If the chain name is not present in the input file name, it should be supplied by the user, e.g. :
 ```
 python DCRtoGeneName.py -in path/to/input_file.freq -c beta
 ```